coming-chat/aptos-red-packet/README.md

-# Red Packet
+# Aptos Red Packet
 Red packets implemented using the Move programming language

 A red packet social application that combines the privacy chat on ComingChat and the omnichain wallet on ComingChat.

-The code contract will be deployed to the Aptos/Sui smart contract platform
+The code contract will be deployed to the Aptos smart contract platform

 ### Supported dependencies
 - aptos-cli: `Aptos CLI Release v1.0.0`